quinnoshea/gate/crates/chat-ui/README.md

 # gate-chat-ui

 Reusable chat interface component for Yew applications.
-Used by gate-frontend to provide the chat testing interface.
+Used by gate-frontend-daemon and other frontends to provide the chat testing interface.

 ## Responsibilities